Browse the Guide:

 Unidentified Blacksburg general store.
 Customer accounts.
 Ms68-010.

 BLACKSBURG DEATHS.
 JOURNAL, 1917-1947.
 0.1 cu. ft.
 Journal contains a chronological listing of area deaths.
 Entries date from February 20, 1917 to February 14, 1947 and contain information like name, age, date of death, place of death, time and location of burial, and church membership.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-063.

 BLACKSBURG ELECTRONIC VILLAGE.
 COLLECTION, 1992-2006.
 0.7 cu. ft.
 Experimental online community network in Blacksburg, Virginia, launched as a Virginia Tech outreach project in 1993.
 In-house publications, presentations, press clippings, and external reports.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms 2006-018.

 BLACKSBURG, VIRGINIA, EMBEZZLEMENT.
 COLLECTION, c.1865.
 0.1 cu. ft.
 Collection includes eight documents (c.1865) within the collection detail a bank embezzlement case from the Blacksburg Branch of the Farmers Bank in Virginia.
 Nicholas M. Ronald supposedly swindled patrons into writing him checks that would pay off their account deficits.
 Much of the collection consists of testimonials attesting to that suspicion.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-080.

 [BLACKSBURG, VIRGINIA GENERAL STORE].
 DAY BOOK, 1894-1895.
 0.1 cu. ft.
 Unidentified Blacksburg general store, possibly that of James P. Harvey.
 Ledger recording daily transactions, including customer names, goods purchased, and prices.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1968-010.

 BLACKSBURG [VIRGINIA] HIGH SCHOOL BAND BOOSTERS.
 SCRAPBOOK,